ProjectSunday/projectsunday.github.io/docs/projects.md

-# There are 3 types of projects
+# The 3 different types of projects you can work on

+Picking one and sticking to it will allow you to actually finish your projects and understand what you want out of them.

 1. Academic
 1. Résumé